 While representation indicates how diverse an organization is, the sense of belonging and inclusion may not be up to scratch.
 DEIB strives to drive awareness of unconscious biases, and the true impact of DEIB initiatives can be challenging to monitor.

 Performance reviews and feedback sessions offer insight into how employees feel, and managers can address any issues that arise.
-To make the most of these sessions, managers must follow the best 1-on-1 meeting practices, such as personalizing insights and asking open-ended questions.
+To make the most of these sessions, managers must follow one-on-one best practices, such as personalizing insights and asking open-ended questions.

 While performance reviews are conducted every few months, pulse surveys offer more regular insights to stay up-to-date on employee satisfaction.